 People with end-stage kidney disease depend on dialysis to take over for their failing kidneys, keeping them healthy and able to enjoy life.
 Before receiving dialysis, however, they need dialysis access.
 The physicians at Vascular Surgery Associates, LLC, have extensive experience creating permanent dialysis access, making it easier for you to receive life-saving treatment.
-To schedule an appointment, use online booking or call one of the offices in Bel Air, Baltimore, Towson, Westminster, Elkton, Frederick, Ellicott City, Hampstead, Abingdon, and Lutherville, Maryland, today.
+To schedule an appointment, use online booking or call one of the offices in Bel Air, Baltimore, Towson, Westminster, Elkton, Frederick, Ellicott City, Hampstead, Abingdon, Columbia, Lutherville, Maryland, and Newark, DE today.

 Chronic kidney disease occurs when something damages your kidneys.
 In many cases, the damage occurs due to chronic conditions such as high blood pressure or diabetes.

 Once chronic kidney disease develops, the damage gets progressively worse.
 Over time, your kidneys stop functioning normally, and wastes and fluids build up in your body.

 When your kidneys lose 85-90% of their function, you enter kidney failure or end-stage renal disease.
 At this stage, you need hemodialysis or peritoneal dialysis to stay healthy.
 Before you can receive dialysis, you need dialysis access.

 During hemodialysis, you or your provider place two needles into blood vessels in your arm.
 Each needle connects to a tube that runs to a machine called the dialyzer.
 One line carries blood to the dialyzer; the machine filters your blood and then returns blood to your body through the second tube.